Battle of Matewan

-The Battle of Matewan (also known as the Matewan massacre) was a shootout in the town of Matewan in Mingo County and the Pocahontas Coalfield mining district, in southern West Virginia.
+The Battle of Matewan (also known as the Matewan Massacre) was a shootout in the town of Matewan in Mingo County and the Pocahontas Coalfield mining district, in southern West Virginia.
 It occurred on May 19, 1920 between local coal miners and their allies and the Baldwin–Felts Detective Agency.
-The dead included two brothers of the detective agency's founder and Matewan's mayor Cabell Testerman, who supported the union.
+The dead included the detective agency's founder's two brothers and Matewan's mayor Cabell Testerman, who supported the union.

 History

-Employed by the Stone Mountain Coal Company, a contingent of the Baldwin–Felts Detective Agency arrived on the No. 29 morning train to evict families that had been living at the Stone Mountain Coal Camp just on the outskirts of town.
+Employed by the Stone Mountain Coal Company, a contingent of the Baldwin–Felts Detective Agency arrived on the No. 29 morning train to evict families that had been living at the Stone Mountain Coal Camp on the outskirts of town.
 The detectives carried out several evictions before they ate dinner at the Urias Hotel and, upon finishing, they walked toward the train depot to catch the five o'clock train back to Bluefield, West Virginia.
-While the detectives made their way to the train depot, they were intercepted by Matewan Chief of Police Sid Hatfield, who claimed to have arrest warrants from the Mingo County sheriff.
+As the detectives made their way to the train depot, they were intercepted by Matewan Chief of Police Sid Hatfield, who claimed to have arrest warrants from the Mingo County sheriff.
 Hatfield, a native of the Tug River Valley, was a supporter of the miners' attempts to organize the UMWA in the southern coalfields of West Virginia.
 Detective Albert Felts and his brother Lee Felts then produced their own warrant for Sid Hatfield's arrest.
 Upon inspection, Matewan mayor Cabell Testerman claimed it was fraudulent.

 Unbeknownst to the detectives, they had been surrounded by armed miners, who watched intently from the windows, doorways, and roofs of the businesses that lined Mate Street.
-Stories vary as to who actually fired the first shot and ensuing gun battle left seven detectives and three townspeople dead, including the Felts brothers and Testerman.
+Accounts vary as to who actually fired the first shot and the ensuing gun battle left seven detectives and three townspeople dead, including the Felts brothers and Testerman.
 The battle was hailed by miners and their supporters for the number of casualties inflicted on the Baldwin–Felts detectives.
-This tragedy, along with events such as the Ludlow Massacre in Colorado six years earlier, marked an important turning point in the battle for miners' rights.
+This incident, along with events such as the Ludlow Massacre in Colorado six years earlier, marked an important turning point in the battle for miners' rights.